break2make/tutorials/openssl_api.md

  # AES

- ## What should be the length ciphertext?
+ ## What should be the length of a ciphertext?

 Assuming PKCS#7 padding, which is the default for OpenSSL ECB and CBC mode, the encrypted length will be:
 ```